laurelthorburn/Live-The-Movie/README.md

 # Live-The-Movie
-See the movie, live the movie.
+Watch the movie, live the movie.
 Not only will we help you determine which movie to watch, we'll help you create a unique holiday-themed night to remember.

 ## Description
 We created this project in order to provide our users with a holiday filled evening.
 Using javascript, css, and HTML, we created a holiday themed page from scratch that uses two third party APIs, Spoonacular and TMDB, to fetch holiday themed recipes and movies.